epinio/epinio/docs/decisions/20231013-authorization-roles.md

 ### ConfigMaps defined Roles with predefined Actions

-To avoid changing too much the current implementation we can add "roles" to an Epinio user.
-At the moment the user can only have one role, but this can be extended with a list instead of a fixed value.
-Also the role can be namescoped adding a `::` delimiter.
+To avoid changing the current implementation too much we can add "roles" to an Epinio user.
+While a user can only have one role at the moment, this can be extended in the future with a list instead of a single value.
+Furthermore a role can be namespace-scoped by adding a `::` delimiter.

 The Secret with the definition of the User can contain an annotation with the assigned roles.